 The personal ASCIA Action Plan for Anaphylaxis (red plan) is for a person who has been prescribed an adrenaline autoinjector.
-Device specific versions of the plan e.g. for Anapen® and EpiPen® are available.

-This plan is used as a medication agreement for the adrenaline autoinjector and any antihistamine medication prescribed.
+This is used as a medication agreement for the adrenaline autoinjector and antihistamine medication included in the plan.

 Personal ASCIA Action Plan for Allergic Reactions (green plan)